Mara Counseling & Mary Ashley Allen LPC

 -

-I love working with college students, adults of all ages, and neurodiverse couples.
+I love guiding with college students, adults of all ages, and neurodiverse couples.

-I work well with concerns like: anxiety, attention/focus, adhd/AuDHD/neurodivergence, overstimulation, depression, grief/loss, trauma, guilt/shame, overwhelm, people-pleasing, perfectionism, chronic health factors, boundaries skills, coping skills, spiritual/religious/existential concerns, getting stuck in fight/flight/freeze/fawn, toxicity/trouble/conflict in relationships, intimacy issues, and more.
+I can help you with concerns like: anxiety, attention/focus, adhd/AuDHD/neurodivergence, overstimulation, depression, grief/loss, trauma, guilt/shame, overwhelm, people-pleasing, perfectionism, chronic health factors, boundaries skills, coping skills, spiritual/religious/existential concerns, getting stuck in fight/flight/freeze/fawn, toxicity/trouble/conflict in relationships, intimacy issues, and more.

 I approach therapy through the lenses of: somatic integration, Subtle Yoga, mindfulness, trauma-informed lenses, existential/spiritual integration, cognitive/behavioral, psychodynamic, attachment theories, depth, some principles of radically open DBT and traditional DBT, attachment theory, sexuality and sociocultural factors, biological/neurological factors, and more.